Diyatalawa: History

 It is not known when Diyatalawa became a training station for troops, but available records show that it was selected around 1885, when the British Army first established a garrison at Diyatalawa.
 At that time training was conducted at the Imperial Camp which is now occupied by the Gemunu Watch troops.
 On 8 August 1900, the British War Office established a concentration camp in Diyatalawa to house Boer prisoners captured in the Second Boer War.
 Constructed to house 2,500 prisoners and 1,000 guards and staff, the number of prisoners increased to 5,000.
 During World War I an internment camp for enemy aliens was set up.

 Early in World War II the camp was reopened and German nationals resident in Hong Kong and Singapore were imprisoned there, together with a number of Buddhist monks of German extraction, such as Nyanaponika and Govinda Anagarika, who had acquired British citizenship.
 In June 1941 most of the sailors were transferred to Canada.
 The section for Germans were divided into pro and anti-Nazi sections.
 There was also a section set up to house Italian POWs.
 After the Japanese started bombing the island, inmates were transferred to camps in India for safety.
 Males usually went to Dehradun.
 Officer training was also carried out here during the war.

 After World War II the Royal Navy maintained a rest station named HMS Uva, which were also sometimes used by RAF personnel, such as from RAF Negombo/Katunayake, and their families; the facilities were later taken over by the Royal Ceylon Navy in 1956, commissioning it as HMCYS Rangalla and established its training centre there.
 They had to move out in 1962 following the attempted coup d'état and it was taken over by the Gemunu Watch.

 Sri Lanka gained its independence, as Ceylon, in 1948.
 In the mid-1950s, all British military facilities were transferred to the Sri Lankan services.
 In 1952 the Royal Ceylon Air Force established SLAF Diyatalawa.

+Memorials

+The town's military past is commemorated by several memorials and burial sites.

+The Boer Prisoners of War Memorial commemorates Boer prisoners held at Diyatalawa during the Second Boer War; the memorial is located in the town and can be viewed on Google Maps.

+A World War I cenotaph within the Army Volunteer Forces Training School honours soldiers who served during that conflict; the memorial and its history are documented by local historical sites and guides.

+Near the current rifle range is the Boer Cemetery, marking the graves of Boer prisoners who died between 1900 and 1902; a monument erected in 1918 marks the burial site.

 Sporting events

-Fox Hill, Diyatalawa is the venue for the annual Fox Hill Motor Cross organised by the Sri Lanka Military Academy, one of the premier motor racing events in the country.
+Fox Hill, Diyatalawa is the venue for the annual Fox Hill Supercross, organised by the Sri Lanka Military Academy, one of the premier motor racing events in the country.